KnightsOfTheEditingTable/SpellBook-plugin/README.md

 # Spell Book

+Spell Book is a support app to listen for a shortcut or a control surface button press in Adobe apps, to trigger 3rd party extension commands.
-A JavaScript library for creating Adobe CEP extensions that integrate with the Spell Book system.
-This module provides a clean interface for registering commands and handling shortcuts in Adobe applications.
+This module provides an interface for registering commands and handling shortcuts in your Adobe extension.

 ## Installation